View on GitHub

 Model codes

-The models we maintain typically remain in the hydrological realm, including long-term continuos surface-water/groundwater integrated models and regional models used to manage and protect our groundwater resources.
+The models we maintain typically remain in the hydrological realm, including long-term continuous surface-water/groundwater integrated models and regional models used to manage and protect our groundwater resources.

 For source water protection, the models we archive can be typically categorized as: